CLAS-205/au24-site/docs/textbook/unit3/lesson12-roman-math/index.md

 They did have the idea of division in terms of monetary units, because monetary units in the Roman Empire were given in twelfths.
 So you could have one-twelfth of something, you could have one-sixth of something, one-fourth, one-third and one-half, and you could probably do addition between all of these as well.
 There must have been some concept of common factors, since there was an awareness that six, four, and three all divide 12.
 But in terms of division, the way that we could conceive of it in the modern day, there was no real equivalent in the Roman world or any intuitions or algorithms for solving those kinds of problems.

-Now, that's kind of interesting, because the words decimal and percent are both from Latin.
-The word decimal has the root for the word ten, decem, and percent has that prefix per-, which we've seen before.
-And then -cent comes from the Latin word centum, meaning 100.
+This is interesting because the words decimal and percent are both from Latin.
+The word decimal has the root for the word ten, *decem*, and "percent" can be broken down further into *per* + *cent*.
 But there really is no evidence for understanding either what a decimal or a percent is in ancient Rome, at least the way that we conceive of these in the modern day.

-And even though I gave kind of representations for the different algorithms that the Romans used to represent addition, subtraction, and multiplication, these operations were actually rather done on these hand abaci, or kind of proto-calculators, if you will; they weren't written out the same way that we would.

 <div style="display: block; text-align: left;">
     <div style="margin-bottom: 20px;">